chaudilip/To-Do-List-Express/README.md

 Exporting modules with Node 👻 .
 GET POST Request using Express 🌟 .
-We will add more features and functionality in future so until then stay tune 🌟. if you have any suggestion pls let us know ! 🫡❤️.
+We will add more features and functionality in future so until then stay tune 🌟. if you have any suggestion pls let me know ! 🫡❤️. i also added some comment on important code if you want to read ☠️ .

 --Database--